dpavlin/duckdb-logs/README.md

 init schema based on log file

-## l.sh
+## l-nginx.sh

-import data from log files, if run without parameters, if one log file is specified it will be just inserted
+import data from nginx log files, if run without parameters, if one log file is specified it will be just inserted

 # duckdb UDF in python